-Books are such an important of summer break and I’ve created this list of the Best Books For 7 Year Old Girls heading into the first grade.
-Hopefully this list will keep your reader excited about books all summer long.
+Best Books For 7-Year-Old Girls heading into the first grade.
+Hopefully, this list will keep your reader excited about books all year.

 Best Books For 7 Year Old Girls | All Year Long